-Following the completion of Stage 1 of the transaction in 2019, which involved the sale of two land plots in Ukraine and residential and land assets in Bulgaria, and the transfer of the EOS and Delenco assets in Bucharest, Romania in 2022 (as part of Stage 2) during 2024 the Company sold to Arcona the Kiyanovskiy land plot in Ukraine for a consideration of approximately \$1,08 million plus 68.782 new ordinary shares in Arcona.
-On top of that, the Company also received 10.689 new ordinary shares in Arcona as deferred payment for the transactions of the Romanian yielding real estate investments in Czech Republic, Poland and Slovakia, the combination of two complementary asset portfolios is expected to create a significant European property company,
+Following the completion of Stage 1 of the transaction in 2019, which involved the sale of two land plots in Ukraine and residential and land assets in Bulgaria, the transfer of the EOS and Delenco assets in Bucharest, Romania in 2022 (as part of Stage 2) during 2024 the Company sold to Arcona the Kiyanovskiy land plot in Ukraine for a consideration of approximately \$1,08 million plus 68.782 new ordinary shares in Arcona.
+On top of that, the Company also received 10.689 new ordinary shares in Arcona as deferred payment for the transactions of the Romanian assets in 2022.